jonas089/casper-nft-sandbox-demo/README.md

 ## Current functionality
 - Mint NFTs through the Casper Signer, fixed fee of 3 CSPR
 - See the Hash IDs of Owned NFTs in the "Account" panel
+- See all relevant metadata, aswell as a rendered image

 ## Future functionality
-- See all relevant Metadata in the "Account" panel
 - Transfer NFTs to other accounts

 ## Design Goals